Specifyapp/parsers/parsers/omit/README.md

 ## Description

-Loop on all tokens and get only keys given in params.
+Loop on all tokens and only get keys not given in parameters.

-Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli)
+Learn more about how to configure Specify in the API documentation: [https://specifyapp.com/developers/cli](https://specifyapp.com/developers/cli).

 ## Interface
 ```ts